 Additive manufacturing of ceramics and ceramic matrix composites that allows rapid, low-cost, and energy-efficient printing of complex ceramic parts with improved mechanical properties compared to existing ceramic printing techniques.
 The method involves printing a reactive powder integrated with a preceramic binder that pyrolyzes into ceramic upon heating.
 The powder is extruded and fixed in place using on-the-spot curing.
 Heat is then applied to initiate a self-sustaining ceramization reaction that rapidly converts the powder and binder into dense ceramic.
 The process enables freeform printing of ceramics with reduced porosity and increased mechanical performance compared to other ceramic printing methods.

-9. Innovative Inkjet-Dischargeable Curable Composition for High-Strength, High-Whiteness 3D Printing
+6. Inkjet-Dischargeable Curable Composition with Silica Particles for 3D Printing

 Ricoh Company, Ltd., 2023